Current Pacific Time (PST/PDT)

 Convert Pacific Time to GMT

 GMT Time converter, compare Pacific Time and GMT.
-Enter other locations for more comparisons.
+Enter your location or any placename for more comparisons.

 What is the Pacific Time Zone?

 The Pacific Timezone is an area 8 hours behind Greenwich Mean Time ( GMT-8 ) during the winter months (referred to as PST ) and 7 hours behind Greenwich Mean Time ( GMT-7 ) during the summer months (referred to as PDT ).
 At the moment, the following schedule is used:

 From 2 A.M. on the second Sunday in March to 2 A.M. on the first Sunday in November, Daylight Saving Time is in effect.
 At all other times, Standard Time is in effect.

 Do clocks in the Pacific Timezone observe Daylight Saving Time?

 In most states in the USA and in most provinces in Canada, Daylight-Saving Time ( DST ) is observed.
 During DST the time is shifted forward by 1 hour to Pacific Daylight Time (PDT); which is 7 hours behind Greenwich Mean Time ( GMT-7 ).